 As output, FlexFringe provides two files:

 The dot formatted file is for visualization purposes only.
 Graphviz dot\footnote{https://graphviz.org} produces Figure~\ref{fig:learning_example_result} when given this as input.
-The json file can be used for further processing by FlexFringe to make predictions.
+The JSON file can be used for further processing by FlexFringe to make predictions.
 This is done by calling FlexFringe in predict mode:

-Which runs the predict function with the PDFA specified by the json input on the data argument.
-We provide an additional argument that disables Laplace smoothing, overriding the ini file and simplifying the probability calculations.
-We run it on a small test containing only the trace "a b a b a".
-This produces a csv-formatted file as output containing:
+This runs the predict function with the PDFA specified by the JSON input on the data argument.
+We provide an additional argument that turns off Laplace smoothing, overriding the ini file and simplifying the probability calculations.
+We run it on a small test containing only the trace ``a b a b a''.
+This produces a CSV-formatted file as output containing:

-As can be seen in Figure~\ref{fig:learning_example}, the state sequence corresponds to the sequence of states visited by the trace "a b a b a".
+As shown in Figure~\ref{fig:learning_example}, the state sequence corresponds to the sequence of states visited by the trace "a b a b a".
 At the end, it contains state number 1 twice to denote the state the trace ends in.
-The scores are the log-probabilities with base $e$ for each state-symbol combination.
+The scores are the log probabilities with base $e$ for each state-symbol combination.
 The trace always starts with an "a" (log-probability 0).
-Afterwards it gives the log-probability of producing a "b" symbol in state 1:
+Afterward, it gives the log-probability of producing a "b" symbol in state 1:

-The score sequence ends with "-inf" since it tries to compute the log-probability of ending in state 1.
-Without smoothing, this probability is 0, giving an infinite negative score.
+The score sequence ends with "-inf" since it tries to compute the log probability of ending in state 1.
+Without smoothing (\textsc{CORRECTION}), this probability is 0, giving an infinite negative score.
 Thus, the trace "a b a b a" can be labeled as an anomaly.

 FlexFringe comes with a Python wrapper for making the above calls for convenience.
 This makes it easier to integrate FlexFringe into existing Python data processing pipelines.
 Moreover, in addition to being open-source, FlexFringe contains pre-compiled binaries for Windows, Mac, and Linux.
-Tutorials on how to setup and use FlexFringe are also available online in the FlexFringe repository~\footnote{https://github.com/tudelft-cda-lab/FlexFringe}. }
+Tutorials on setting up and using FlexFringe are also available online in the FlexFringe repository.\footnote{https://github.com/tudelft-cda-lab/FlexFringe}